MEF4232/basic-web-pages/README.md

 ## ⬜ Chapter 3 - Links And Images

+> A website is just a collection of HTML files organized into folders.
+To refer to those files from inside of another file, the Internet uses “uniform resource locators” (URLs). ([Types Of Links](https://www.internetingishard.com/html-and-css/links-and-images/#absolute-relative-and-root-relative-links))

 ## ⬜ Chapter 4 - Hello, CSS

 ## ⬜ Chapter 5 - The Box Model